-The following deliverables are to be submitted in electronic form by the research team leader in Cambodia to the designated FHI 360 contact person as implementation of the study progresses.
-The research team leader in Cambodia should anticipate that multiple drafts of the deliverable (revisions) may need to be produced and submitted for feedback before the deliverable can be considered final and approved as fulfilling the terms of the contract.
+The following deliverables are to be submitted in electronic form by the local PI to the designated FHI 360 contact person as implementation of the study progresses.
+Local PI should anticipate that multiple drafts of the deliverable (revisions) may need to be produced and submitted for feedback before the deliverable can be considered final and approved as fulfilling the terms of the contract.
 The following deliverables are required:

 - 1. Certificate of completion of research ethics training (e.g., the web-based NIH course on "Protecting Human Research Subjects"). - 2.
+Submission of IRB approval documents.

-Submission of final forward and back translation of data collection instruments and consent incorporating agreed on pretest changes. - 3.
-Attendance at multi-day training, in Cambodia to prepare for the market chain analysis. - 4.
-Submission of Cambodia complete data set of the following catalogued research products: - a.
+- 3. Submission of pre-test report of findings and recommendations for changes to the instruments and consent forms to the US-based Co-PIs and program coordinator. - 4.
+Submission of final forward and back translation of data collection instruments and consent incorporating agreed on pretest changes. - 5.
+Submit final training materials. - 6.
+Co-facilitate two multi-day trainings, one in Vietnam and one in Cambodia, with PREVENT staff to prepare for the market chain analysis. - 7.
+Submission of data entry form hard copies to data entry operator in the appropriate country; and electronic data to the US-based Co-PIs - 8.
+Submission of final complete set of the following catalogued research products: - a.
 Digital audio recordings of all recorded sessions - b.
-Notes from KII, and other original research products - c.
+Notes from KI and Observation, and other original research products - c.
 Consent forms - d.
 Original questionnaires, mapping exercises, and structured observation forms - e.
 Checked electronic files of any structured data - f.
 Detailed notes from data collection activities and preliminary analysis notes in English (electronic) - g.
-Checked transcriptions/translations of all recorded sessions - 5.
-Short report in English summarizing field work and preliminary findings.
+Checked transcriptions/translations of all recorded sessions - 9.
+Final report in English summarizing field work and preliminary findings. - 10.
+Provide comments on final report and analysis